Reducing Docker Image Sizes by 70%

 Tradeoffs with Alpine

 Alpine uses musl libc instead of glibc.
-Some Python packages have issues with musl.
+Some Python packages don't play well with musl.

-cryptographypackage needed extra build flagspsycopg2neededpostgresql-devat build time,libpqat runtime
+cryptographypackage needed extra build flagspsycopg2neededpostgresql-devat build time andlibpqat runtime

-If you deploy rarely and image size doesn't matter, don't bother optimizing.
+If you deploy rarely and image size doesn't affect anything, don't spend time on this.

 Monitoring image sizes